Article

 Next Steps Toward Industry 4.0

-Today’s manufacturing environment requires a digital focus.
+Today’s manufacturing environment requires humanization, optimization, and digitization.
 Here’s how to get started:

 1. Assess your current technology climate.
 What tools do you already have that can serve you even better?
 For example, if you already use an ERP, does it have additional modules that would make sense to implement in your organization?